Strathmore, New York: Town representation

-As an unincorporated area within North Hempstead, Strathmore is governed directly by the Town of North Hempstead, which is headquartered in Manhasset.
-Strathmore is located within North Hempstead's 5th Council District, which as of April 2024 is represented on the North Hempstead Town Council by David A. Adhami (R–Great Neck).
+As an unincorporated area within North Hempstead, Strathmore is governed directly by the Town of North Hempstead, which is seated in Manhasset.
+Strathmore is located within North Hempstead's 5th Council District, which as of June 2026 is represented on the North Hempstead Town Council by Yaron Levy (R–Harbor Hills).

 Representation in higher government

-County representation

-Strathmore is located within the Nassau County Legislature's 10th Legislative district, which as of April 2024 is represented by Mazi Melesa Pilip (R–Great Neck).
+On the county level, Strathmore is located within the Nassau County Legislature's 10th Legislative district, which as of June 2026 is represented by Mazi Melesa Pilip (R–Great Neck).

-State representation

-New York State Senate

-Strathmore is located entirely within New York's 7th State Senate district, which as of April 2024 is represented by Jack M. Martins (R–Old Westbury).
+On the state level, Strathmore is located entirely within New York's 16th State Assembly district and New York's 7th State Senate district, which as of June 2026 are represented by Daniel J. Norber (R–Great Neck) and Jack M. Martins (R–Old Westbury), respectively.

-New York State Assembly

-Strathmore is located entirely within New York's 16th State Assembly district, which as of April 2024 is represented by Gina L. Sillitti (D–Manorhaven).

-Federal representation

-United States Congress

-Strathmore is located entirely within New York's 3rd Congressional district, which as of April 2024 is represented in the United States Congress by Thomas R. Suozzi (D–Glen Cove).

-United States Senate

-As with the rest of New York, Strathmore is represented in the United States Senate by Kirsten E. Gillibrand (D) and Charles E. Schumer (D).
+On the federal level, Strathmore is located entirely within New York's 3rd Congressional district, which as of June 2026 is represented in the United States House of Representatives by Thomas R. Suozzi (D–Glen Cove).
+Like with the rest of New York, it is represented in the United States Senate by Kirsten E. Gillibrand (D) and Charles E. Schumer (D).